-Hurting Mayfield, Browns Score Late, Outduel Bengals 37-34
+Hurting Mayfield, Browns score late, outduel Bengals 37-34

+“He’s such a competitor,” Browns coach Kevin Stefanski said.
+“He doesn’t give up.
+That first throw, we wanted to take a shot there, and they made a nice play.
+He didn’t back down, and every time I looked at him on the sideline he had that steely look in his eyes.”

+Mayfield, roundly slammed after a poor performance in Cleveland’s loss to Pittsburgh last week, engineered the win without injured running back Nick Chubb, tight end Austin Hooper and receiver Odell Beckham, who left Sunday's game early with a knee injury and didn't return.

-Cincinnati rookie Joe Burrow played another terrific game, but again it wasn’t enough.
+Cincinnati rookie Joe Burrow turned in another terrific game, but again it wasn't enough.
 He hit 35 of 47 passes for a season-high 406 yards and three touchdowns, including a 3-yard scoring pass to Giovani Bernard on fourth-and-1 to give the Bengals a 34-31 lead with 1:06 left.

 With running back Joe Mixon out with an injured foot, the Bengals relied on Burrow, who has thrown for more than 300 yards in five of the seven games of his rookie year.
 Cincinnati managed only 81 yards on the ground, and that included 34 from Burrow.